MulberryBeacon/anarky/README.md

                             set of files to convert
       -d DEST, --dest DEST  directory in which the generated files will be saved

-The `flac2wav` program provides a marginally smaller set of options, since that creating a playlist file isn't necessary during a decoding operation.
+The `flac2wav` program provides a marginally smaller set of options because creating a playlist file isn't necessary during a decoding operation.
 Also, the "-c" and "-t" options don't require a value because any cover art and ID3 tags should be retrieved from audio files instead of added to them:

     usage: flac2wav [-h] [-v] -f FILE [FILE ...] -d DEST [-c] [-t]